Syria crisis: Despair of refugees in Atma camp

 The British official who spoke to me about how TV images of refugees might change policy had added: "Whether that leads to a purely humanitarian response or something military depends in large part on the Americans."

 The US is increasingly worried that arming the rebels - or otherwise intervening militarily - will only benefit radical Islamists in Syria.
-It didn't help that last week rebels in the north declared they were fighting to create an Islamic state.'All lies'
+It didn't help that last week rebels in the north declared they were fighting to create an Islamic state.

 Outside the large tent being used as the camp mosque, I bumped into Sheikh Samir Ibrahim, chairman of the Syrian Free Scholars and Preachers Committee.